Smoked Almond Dark Chocolate Turtles

 I saw Giada make these caramels the other day and I HAD to make them.
 I had all of the ingredients on hand to make a vegan version and I just couldn’t get it out of my head until I tried them.
 She suggests just spraying the pan down and making them without liners, stating that they will easily pop out of the tins.
 But here is the thing about Giada.
 She is a liar.
 They most definitely do not just “pop right out of the tin.”
 Take my word, use foil liners.
 It will also make them less sticky to handle.

-- ½ cup butter OR vegan butter, (such as earth balance), room temperature
+- 1/2 cup butter pr vegan butter, room temperature

 - 4 oz dark chocolate (I used 72% Ghiradelli)